Algebraic Hyperbolicity of Complements of Generic Hypersurfaces in Projective Spaces: A variational argument

 \section{A variational argument}

-In this section we study the curves that violate algebraic hyperbolicity.
-We show that to every point in such a curve, there is an associated associated line $\ell$, and that such curves intersect $D$ with fixed modulus.
+In this section we study the curves that may violate algebraic hyperbolicity.
+We show that to every point in such a curve, there is an associated line $\ell$, and that such lines either intersect $D$ with fixed modulus or intersect $D$ in few points.
 More precisely, we show the following.

 \begin{Theorem} Let $D \subset \PP^n$ be a very general hypersurface of degree $d=2n$.
-Then for any curve $C$ in $\PP^n$ not contained in $D$, we have either \begin{enumerate} \item $C$ satisfies one of the following conditions or \item $C$ lifts to $V$ and is contained in either a fiber or the undefined locus of the rational map $\phi: V \dashrightarrow U_{0,d}^{\sym}$. \end{enumerate} \end{Theorem}
+Then for any curve $C$ in $\PP^n$ not contained in $D$, we have either \begin{enumerate} \item $C$ satisfies one of the following conditions or \item $C$ lifts to $V$ and is contained in either a fiber or the undefined locus of the rational map $\theta: V \dashrightarrow \overline{U}_{0,d}^{\sym}$. \end{enumerate} \end{Theorem}